45 Instagram Growth Tips for Business Owners

 Repost all of your best-performing content from your old account onto your new one.

 The next element you need to take nice care of is your content.
 For now, let's remember one vital thing - post original content.
-That's not only what Brock recommends to do but also a Head of Instagram, Adam Mosseri.
+That's not only what Brock recommends to do but also the Head of Instagram, Adam Mosseri.

 So, here are eight ideas of original content from Brock: